Goodison Park: Before Goodison Park

-Everton F.C. stated it knew nothing of the covenant; Houlding stated it did.
-This situation created great distrust, leading to friction between Houlding and the Everton F.C.
-Committee.
+Everton stated it knew nothing of the covenant; Houlding stated it did.
+This situation created great distrust, leading to friction between Houlding and the Everton Committee.
 The rift and distrust between the two parties was on three levels: Houlding's personal business intentions, politically and morally.
 Nevertheless, the club faced a dilemma of having to destroy the new revenue generating stand or compensate Orrell.

 Houlding's way around the problem was to propose a limited company with floatation of the club enabling the club to purchase Houlding's and Orrell's land outright, hoping to raise £12,000.
 Previous attempts to raise money from the community had failed miserably.
 This would have meant the club would need to find £6,000 in cash with an additional £4,875 mortgage.
 The Everton Committee initially accepted Houlding's proposal in principle, yet voted against it at a meeting.

 After much negotiating and brinkmanship on both sides Everton vacated Anfield, leaving Houlding with an empty stadium with no one to play in it.
 As a consequence, Houlding formed his own football club, Liverpool, to take up residence at the stadium.

 The clubs have differing versions of events of why it occurred.

 Houlding explained why this situation arose in a Liverpool match programme against Cliftonville in April 1893.
 He pointed out that he had given Everton a rent free loan until the club started to make money.
 If the club had gone bust he would have lost it all.

 Despite making no profit in this respect, the issue that upset the members at Everton most was his plan to sell Anfield and the land adjoining, with Houlding himself profiting.
 He felt it was a reasonable reward for the risk he had ventured in the club for nine years.
 Houlding, as the ambitious businessman he was, saw a great future for the club.
 He wanted the club to have its own home ground and wanted them to buy land so the club could expand in due course.

-Unfortunately most of the Everton FC board members failed to share his forward thinking and lacked confidence.
+Unfortunately most of the Everton board members failed to share his forward thinking and lacked confidence.
 They wanted instead a long term rent deal on all the land, but for this to be acceptable to Houlding, he wanted a rent at a price considered too high for the Club.
 The members reacted to that by "offering" Houlding less rent.
-Houlding unsurprisingly refused to accept this stating that he did not want to be dictated: "I cannot understand why a gentleman that has done so much for the club (Everton) and its members should be given such treatment".
+Houlding unsurprisingly refused to accept this stating that he did not want to be dictated: "I cannot understand why a gentleman that has done so much for the club [Everton] and its members should be given such treatment".